Dibyasundar444/Simple_Layout_of_Music_Application/README.md

 # Simple_Layout_of_Music_Application

-**This is a Simple Layout of a music application created using React-Native**
+**This is a Simple Layout of a music application with bottomTab and Stack Navigation created using React-Native**

 *Beginners are mostly WELCOME*